denisacostaq/resume/src/README.md

 **07/2021‐today**
 :   *Financial Times&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;London, England*

-    The Financial Times is a daily newspaper printed in broadsheet and published digitally that focuses on business and economic current affairs.
+    The Financial Times is one of the world’s leading business news organisations, recognised internationally for its authority, integrity and accuracy.
+The FT has a record paying readership of one million, three-quarters of which are digital subscriptions.
+It is part of Nikkei Inc., which provides a broad range of information, news and services for the global business community.

-    * Contract Type: Sr. Software Developer services through Musala Soft.
+    * Contract Type: Contract for services through Musala Soft.

-    * Role: Software Developer, but mainly in embedded systems.
+    * Role: Sr. Software Developer.

-    * Main used technologies: Java, Golang, Circle CI, Kafka, Elasticsearch, Kubernetes, Microservices, Github, Jira.
+    * Main used technologies: Java, Golang, Kafka, Elasticsearch, Kubernetes, Microservices.

 **01/2021‐06-2021**
 :   *Qivicon, Deutsche Telekom&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Frankfurt, Germany*